Places

 Nakameguro·¥¥

 Don't MissCaramel latte.
-Our favorite coffee shop to work out of.
+Our favorite coffee shops to work out of.

-Skip It IfYou want a cheap no frills coffee
+Skip It IfYou see a line.
+There’s other great coffee nearby.

 Verified by Karalena (lived in Tokyo 6 months)